DanielGonzalezGil/CTD-API-Project/README.md

     - You can simply double-click the `index.html` file, or
     - Right-click the file and select "Open with" followed by your preferred web browser.

-Your webpage should now be running locally on your machine.
+The webpage should now be running locally on your machine.